xKoSzMar/to-do-app/README.md

 # When you have any problems with starting the app, check solutions below

-In case of any problems with vite that is also crucial part of frontend please update it to the latest version:
+In case of any problems with vite please update it to the latest version:

 > npm install vite@latest --save-dev

-If you have aby problem with running this app, please try to update your Node.js to the latest version.
+If you still have a problem with running this app, please try to update your Node.js to the latest version.